 Disinfection of Intraoral Scanner

-Manual Cleaning: Start by manually cleaning the tip using soap and water.
-If necessary, use a brush for a thorough cleaning.
+Manual Cleaning: Start by hand cleaning the tip under running water with soap.
+If needed, you can use a brush for adequate cleaning.

-Rinse and Dry: Rinse the tip and ensure it is thoroughly dried before proceeding to the next step.
+Rinse and Dry: Rinse the tip under running water and allow it to dry adequately before proceeding.

-Autoclave Sterilization: The final step involves sterilizing the tip in an autoclave.
-Ensure that the tip is approved for autoclaving, with a specified limit of 150 times.
+Autoclave Sterilization: Last Sterilize the tip with an autoclave making sure the tip is safe for autoclave with a maximum of 150 rated limits.

 Points to Remember